 Liberty University will review emergency procedures at least once per year.
 Liberty University will notify the University community of its emergency notification procedures, emergency response procedures, and evacuation procedures via email.
 There will be at least one drill or exercise each calendar year.
-It will be documented as announced or unannounced.
+The type of exercise will be documented along with whether it was announced or unannounced.